The Department of Education and Training manages a range of scholarships on behalf of various trusts.

 The principal only needs to verify the results once.
 If they do not agree with the results, we will ask you to correct the application.
 You will need to get the principal to verify the updated application.

 If you haven't received an email to confirm verification by 1

 March, speak to your principal as soon as possible.

 Once the principal verifies the application, you cannot change any details.

 Outcomes and further advice

-We will contact you by June to let you know if you've been successful.
+We will contact you in June to let you know if you've been successful.